AlexsLemonade/OpenScPCA-nf/porting-modules.md

 ### Output

-If the module workflow creates files as output that might be used by other modules, these files should be "emitted" as a new channel with the following structure: `[sample_id, project_id, output_files]` where `output_files` is either a single file per sample or a list of files with one file per library.
+If the module workflow outputs files that other modules might use, these files should be "emitted" as a new channel with the following structure: `[sample_id, project_id, output_files]` where `output_files` is either a single file per sample or a list of files with one file per library.
 If the workflow emits results at the project level, `[project_id, output_files]` can be used.

 If multiple output files are created by a module (e.g., a table of results and an R object with more detailed output), the same general format should be followed, but with additional entries in each channel element: `[sample_id, project_id, output_files_1, output_files_2, ...]`.

-Where possible, individual output files should contain the `SCPCS` sample id, `SCPCL` library id, or `SCPCP` project id, as appropriate, to facilitate searching and filtering.
+Where possible, individual output files should contain the `SCPCS` sample id, `SCPCL` library id, or `SCPCP` project id as appropriate to facilitate searching and filtering.

 ## Module processes